 We cannot control wildlife but we can influence it and marvel daily at the creativity, adaptability and intimacy of it all.
-At Winton, we strive to enhance the wildlife to enable species to colonise and grow, whether plants, birds, insects or mammals.
+At Winton, we strive to enhance the wildlife so that species can colonise and grow, plants, birds, insects and mammals.

-You'll notice that some of Winton's special creatures feature in special places on this website: from otters and roe deer to barn owls and kingfishers.
+You’ll notice that some of Winton’s special creatures feature in throughout this website: from otters and roe deer to barn owls and kingfishers.

 We have identified the main wildlife corridors which link the primary habitats, and we strive to conserve and develop these.